• Home

 How to paint furniture with DIY chalk paint to create a modern finish

-I let the paint dry for 24 hours before waxing to protect and add sheen to the finish.
+I let the paint dry for 24 hours before applying soft wax to protect and add sheen to the finish.

 The best furniture waxes for using over chalk paint

 I have used many furniture and soft waxes and highly recommend the ones shown in the photo above, except Briwax.
-It has something in it that on a few occasions has taken the paint off a newly painted piece.
+Briwax has something in it that on a few occasions has taken the paint off a newly painted piece.
 It is better to use on bare wood.
-I don’t have Annie Sloan clear wax in the photo, but have used it, I would recommend it also.
+I don’t have Annie Sloan clear wax in the photo, but have used it, I highly recommend it also.

-Johnson’s is the least expensive and buffs to a nice sheen, but has quite an intense smell when you are working with it.
-Once dry, the smell goes away.
+Johnson’s Paste Wax is the least expensive and buffs to a nice sheen, but has quite an intense smell when you are working with it.
+Once dry, the smell goes away, though.

-Buffing tip: By experimenting with different types of cloths, I have found that a cut piece from a very soft lint-free blanket works great to buff the wax to bring up the shine.
+• By experimenting with different types of cloths over the years, I have found that a cut piece from a very old and soft lint-free blanket works great to buff the wax to bring up the shine.
 Not a wool blanket, but one that feels super soft against your skin.

 How to wax furniture after chalk painting